 My packing tips and travel hacks

-If, like me, you travel with two laptops, an iPad, two phones, a camera and a GoPro, then you’re going to need more than one power point.
-By one power-point converter and take a power-board with multiple plug-ins on it.
+If like me, you travel with two laptops, an iPad, two phones, a camera and a GoPro, then you’re going to need more than one power point.
+By one powerpoint converter and take a power board with multiple plug-ins on it.
 It makes life so much easier!

 Stash some large plastic grocery bags and small sandwich bags in your luggage, they come in so very handy for storing dirty shoes and clothes as well as bars of soap, wet swimwear or leaky toothpaste tubes!

 I use Tupperware or similar clear, hard plastic containers to organise my luggage.
 I use a separate small container for toiletries, jewellery and electronics like adaptors, cords and chargers.
 It keeps me organised and stops me from losing things!
-This also ensure no leaks will destroy my clean clothes and makes it really easy for me to grab it in one easy swoop, keep thing together in the hotel and makes re-packing easier too.
+This also ensures no leaks will destroy my clean clothes and makes it really easy for me to grab it in one easy swoop, keep things together in the hotel and makes re-packing easier too.

 Put dryer sheets in your suitcase to keep your clothes smelling good throughout the whole trip, easy!
 No more musty smelling clothes for you, my friend.